DDT Calculator Guide: How to Calculate Perfect Water Temperature for Bread Baking

 Step-by-Step: How to Calculate DDT

-Different breads perform best at different dough temperatures:
+Different breads perform best at different dough temperatures.
+After testing each of these ranges extensively, here’s what I’ve learned:

 |---|---|---|